koreader/koreader/README.md

 make KOR_BASE=../koreader-base
 ```

-This will be handy if you are developing koreader-base and want to test your
+This will be handy if you are developing `koreader-base` and you want to test your
-modifications with kroeader frontend.
-NOTE: only support relative path for now.
+modifications with the KOReader frontend.
+NOTE: only supports relative path for now.

 For EReader devices (kindle, kobo, pocketbook, ubuntu-touch)
 ---------------------